nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a bug to the list

 Format: `add n/NAME d/DESCRIPTION s/STATE`
-* Add a bug with the specified name, description and state to the bottom of the list.
+* Add a bug with the specified name, address and state to the bottom of the list.
 * **All** of the fields are needed

 Examples: